Heterogeneity-robust granular instruments

 \section{Abstract}

-Granular instrumental variables have experienced sharp growth in empirical macro-finance.
-Their attraction lies in their applicability to a wide set of economic environments like demand systems and the estimation of spillovers.
-I propose a new estimator---called robust granular instrumental variables (RGIV)---that, unlike GIV, allows for heterogeneous responses across units to the aggregate variable, unknown shock variances, and does not rely on skewness of the size distribution of units.
-Its generality allows researchers to account for and study unit-level heterogeneity.
-I also develop an overidentification test that evaluates the RGIV’s compatibility with the data and a parameter restriction test that evaluates the appropriateness of the homogeneous coefficient assumption.
-In simulations, I show that RGIV produces reliable and informative confidence intervals.
+Granular instrumental variables (GIV) has experienced sharp growth in empirical macro-finance.
+The methodology’s rise showcases granularity’s potential for identification across many economic environments, like the estimation of spillovers and demand systems.
+I propose a new estimator—called robust granular instrumental variables (RGIV)—that enables studying unit-level heterogeneity in spillovers.
+Unlike existing methods that assume heterogeneity is a function of observables, RGIV leaves heterogeneity unrestricted.
+In contrast to the baseline GIV estimator, RGIV allows for unknown shock variances and does not require skewness in the size distribution. \alert{I find evidence of unit-level heterogeneity in applications to sovereign yield spillovers and the inelastic markets hypothesis.}

 \textit{Keywords}: internal instrument, generalized method of moments, granular instrumental variables, spillovers. \textit{JEL codes}: C33, C36.